An innovative drug delivery platform for the benefit of patients and pharma company

-Using the NanoZolid® platform, LIDDS will develop innovative and effective drugs for intratumoral treatment as well as drugs with systemic effect that are released from a subcutaneous depot.
-NanoZolid®-based drugs should be at least as effective as the original drug treatment but give reduced or fewer side effects and require fewer treatment sessions for patients.
+Based on the NanoZolid® technology platform, LIDDS will develop innovative and effective treatments through intratumoral administration while avoiding troublesome systemic impacts.
+Our vision and goal is that NanoZolid®-based drugs will be at least as effective as the original drug but with fewer side effects and require fewer treatment sessions for patients.
 In this way our drugs will create value for patients, healthcare providers and the pharmaceutical industry.

 LIDDS enables new treatments and revitalizes existing products